St. Louis Community College–Forest Park

-St. Louis Community College–Forest Park (also known as STLCC-Forest Park, and Forest Park) is a public community college in St. Louis, Missouri.
-It is one of the four schools of the St. Louis Community College System and is one of nine community colleges in Greater St. Louis.
+St. Louis Community College–Forest Park (commonly known as STLCC–Forest Park or simply Forest Park) is a public community college campus in St. Louis, Missouri.
+It is one of the four campuses of St. Louis Community College.
 Over 8,200 students attend Forest Park, making it the second largest community college in Missouri.

 History

 Before Forest Park existed, its campus had been the site of an amusement park known as Forest Park Highlands.
 The park opened in the late 19th century, and was destroyed in July 1963 by a major fire that started at one of the park's restaurants.

 Two years after a $47.2 million bond was approved to pay for its construction as part of the new Junior College District (JCD), classes began at Forest Park Community College in 1967.
 In 1976, the JCD changed the school's name to St. Louis Community College–Forest Park.

-In 1999, the Jack E. Miller Hospitality Studies Center opened at Forest Park, with "state-of-the-art facilities for culinary arts."
+In 1999, the Jack E. Miller Hospitality Studies Center opened at Forest Park, with "state-of-the-art facilities for culinary arts".

 On September 24, 2009, a suspicious package was found in a men's restroom in the D Building.
 It was removed by the St. Louis Police Department Bomb and Arson Squad.
 The next day, the police announced that the package had contained a live bomb and would have caused "moderate to heavy damage" if it had exploded.

 The campus is home to the Mildred E. Bastian Center for the Performance Arts, although it has been closed since 2023.